This timely post will show you how to donate appreciated assets from a Vanguard brokerage account to a donor advised fund at Vanguard Charitable.

 Why would you want to do this?

 With my posts on DAFs, I have inspired dozens of readers to start accounts of their own, many of them starting with a six-figure sum.
-For much, much more on the subject, please see my previous posts on the subject.

 Step 1: Link Accounts

 The first step is to link your Vanguard account with your Vanguard Charitable account.
 These are separate entities, as Vanguard Charitable is a recognized 501(c)(3) charity.